ISUgenomics/data_wrangling/assign_colors/README.md

 ![](assets/ex1_cs_grey.png)

-*The app, when run without any arguments, prints to the standard output 1) the help message, and 2) the default black-gray-white colorscale as a list of colors in HEX notation.
-The graphical representation of the color scale is automatically saved in the `cs.png` file for the visual inspection.*
+*When run without arguments, the app prints to the standard output 1) the help message and 2) the default black-gray-white color scale as a list of colors in HEX notation.
+The graphical representation of the color scale is saved automatically in the `cs.png` file for visual inspection.*

 ### **[2] example usage variations to create custom color scale** *(color scale only)*
 * <i> generates customized color scale for general usage</i>

-To create customized color scale you have to adjust arguments of two option flags: `-cs` and `-csp`.
+To create a customized color scale, you need to adjust the arguments of two option flags: `-cs` and `-csp`.

 The `-cs` sets the general type of the color scale and accepts several string-like arguments:
-* 'grey' - uses the default black-grey-white color scale
+* 'grey' - use the default black-grey-white color scale
-* 'full' - creates the rainbow color scale made up of N discrete colors
+* 'full' - create the rainbow color scale made up of N discrete colors
-* 'red' - creates the shades scale (black-color-white) of color selected from the list of built-in color keys (*see the list below*)
+* 'red' - create the shades scale (black-color-white) of color selected from the list of built-in color keys (*see the list below*)
-* 'orange,red,magenta,crimson' - creates color scale using list of user-selected built-in color keys
+* 'orange,red,magenta,crimson' - create a color scale using a list of user-selected built-in color keys
-* '2,3,4.5,5.5' - creates color scale using list of user-selected numerical values assigned to built-in color keys
+* '2,3,4.5,5.5' - create a color scale using a list of user-selected numerical values assigned to built-in color keys
-* '#3f0000,#7f0000,#bf0000,#ff0000,#ff3f3f,#ff7f7f' - creates color scale using list of user-provided colors in HEX notation
+* '#3f0000,#7f0000,#bf0000,#ff0000,#ff3f3f,#ff7f7f' - creates color scale using a list of user-provided colors in HEX notation

 DEFAULT: 'grey'

-Use built-in colors (as keywords) or corresponding floats to generate custom color scale:
+Use built-in colors (as keywords) or corresponding floats to generate a custom color scale:
 ```
 'red': 0,               'vermilion': 0.5,               'orange': 1,            'golden': 1.5,
 'yellow': 2,            'yellowish': 2.5,               'chartreuse': 3,        'leaf': 3.5,